cthoyt/cthoyt.github.io/_posts/2025-09-21-tox-to-just.md

 [`just`](https://github.com/casey/just) is a more generic tool for writing tasks, which is a much better fit than Makefiles - read the Just homepage for excellent arguments which I won't recapitulate here.
-Here's what the previous Tox configuration looks like using just + uv:
+Here's what the previous Tox configuration looks using Just's custom syntax in a file called `justfile`, this time using uv to do the heavy lifting:

 ```justfile
 [doc("run unit and integration tests")]